15candido/blog/README.md

 - Turbo Boost with Factories
 - Views All Posts by an Author
 - Eager Load Relationship on an Existing Model

+## Integrate The Design
+- Blade component ad CSS Grids
+- Concert The Blog Post Page
+- A Small JavaScript Dropdown Deteur
+- How to Extract a Dorpdown Blade Component
+- Quick Tweaks and Clean-Up